kramer2005/kramer2005/README.md

 **Glad to see you here**

-I'm a full stack software developer for NG Informática.

 Today I'm responsible for implementing and reworking the principal features of the application.

 **About me**